chineduCoded/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **3-twofiles** - Display the content of /etc/passwd and /etc/hosts<br/><br/>
 **4-lastlines** - Display the last 10 lines of /etc/passwd<br/><br/>
 **5-firstlines** - Display the first 10 lines of /etc/passwd<br/><br/>
+**6-third_line** - Write a script that displays the third line of the file iacta.The file iacta will be in the working directory.You’re not allowed to use sed.<br/><br/>